Projects

 Interplay of slow charge carrier dynamics and elastic effects in correlated multi-phase systems via noise spectroscopy

-Elastic Tuning of competing orders in correlated superconductors
+Elastic tuning of competing orders in quantum materials

 Momentum microscopy of strongly correlated systems under strain

-Correlations and relativistic effects in elastic tunable electronic systems
+Correlations and altermagnetism in elastic tunable electronic systems

-Static and dynamic coupling of lattice and electronic degrees of freedom in magnetically ordered transition metal dichalcogenides
+Static and dynamic coupling of lattice and magnetic properties in low-symmetry two-dimensional materials

 Phonon-driven control of electronic properties in hybrid perovskites and organic charge-transfer salts